Scott Beale (cultural curator)

-Scott Beale (born May 30, 1968 in Dayton, OH) is a New York City based cultural curator, photographer, documentarian and social media expert who founded Laughing Squid, a blog about art, culture and technology and a web hosting company.
+Scott Beale (born May 30, 1968) is an American cultural curator, photographer, documentarian and social media expert who founded Laughing Squid, a blog about art, culture and technology and a web hosting company.
+He is New York City based.

 Projects

 Documentary Films

 Beale produced two documentary films, Alonso G. Smith, A Half Century of Social Surrealism (1995) about San Francisco Bay Area surrealist painter Alonso Smith and You’d Better Watch Out: Portland Santacon ’96 (1997) about the SantaCon event in Portland, OR organized by the San Francisco Cacophony Society in 1996.

 Laughing Squid

 In 1995, Beale started Laughing Squid in San Francisco as a film and video company.
 In 1996 he launched The Squid List, an art and culture list for the San Francisco Bay Area, that was inspired by experiences he had with the Cacophony Society and Burning Man.
 In 1998 he launched the web hosting company Laughing Squid Web Hosting followed by the launch of the Laughing Squid blog in 2003.
 In 2013 he became a member of the Executive Academy of judges for The Webby Awards.